-The staff of the Federal Energy Regulatory Commission (FERC or Commission) will prepare an environmental assessment (EA) that will discuss the environmental impacts of the Central Arkansas Pipeline Enhancement Project involving construction or abandonment of facilities by CenterPoint Energy Gas Transmission Company, LLC (CEGT) in Pulaski and Faulkner Counties, Arkansas.
+The staff of the Federal Energy Regulatory Commission (FERC or Commission) will prepare an environmental assessment (EA) that will discuss the environmental impacts of the Line AM-46 Replacement Project involving construction, operation, and abandonment of facilities by CenterPoint Energy Gas Transmission Company, LLC (CEGT) in Howard, Hempstead, Sevier, and Little River Counties, Arkansas.
 This EA will be used by the Commission in its decision-making process to determine whether the project is in the public convenience and necessity.

 This notice announces the opening of the scoping process the Commission will use to gather input from the public and interested agencies on the project.
 Your input will help the Commission staff determine what issues need to be evaluated in the EA.
-Please note that the scoping period will close on June 28, 2013.
-Further details on how to submit written comments are provided in the Public Participation section of this notice.
+Please note that the scoping period will close on April 1, 2011.

-The project would consist of the following facilities:
+The Line AM-46 Replacement Project would consist of the following facilities:

 The general location of the project facilities is shown in appendix 1.